Part of the “Before You Buy” Series

 Optical In from a console

 This is perhaps my favorite method, as the PS4 is my main centralized hub for everything I watch or play.
-I can watch movies, stream Netflix, YouTube, etc., as well as play some games.

 The setup is simple.